-Similarly, it is a crime for "two or more persons ... [to] conspire to prevent ... any person from ... discharging any duties" of "any office, trust, or place of confidence under the United States."
-This crime carries a penalty of up to six years' imprisonment.
+Similarly, it is a crime for "two or more persons ... [to] conspire to prevent ... any person from ... discharging any duties" of "any office, trust, or place of confidence under the United States."23 This crime carries a penalty of up to six years' imprisonment.
 Thus, employees in your jurisdiction involved in implementing sanctuary policies that prevent federal immigration officers from carrying out their duties would potentially face six years in prison.

-Additionally, it is a crime carrying a penalty of up to 20 years' imprisonment for anyone who "knowingly ... engages in misleading conduct toward another person, with intent to ... cause or induce any person to ... be absent from an official proceeding to which such person has been summoned by legal process" or to "hinder, delay, or prevent the communication to a law enforcement officer or judge of the United States of information relating to the commission or possible commission of a Federal offense or a violation of ... parole[] or release pending judicial proceedings."
-This means that you and your subordinates could potentially face up to 20 years in prison for any misleading actions that help an alien to avoid removal proceedings.
-You and your subordinates from getting information about aliens' immigration violations or their failure to abide by conditions for release pending immigration proceedings.
+Additionally, it is a crime carrying a penalty of up to 20 years' imprisonment for anyone who "knowingly ... engages in misleading conduct toward another person, with intent to ... cause or induce any person to ... be absent from an official proceeding to which such person has been summoned by legal process" or to "hinder, delay, or prevent the communication to a law enforcement officer or judge of the United States of information relating to the commission or possible commission of a Federal offense or a violation of ... parole[] or release pending judicial proceedings."24 This means that you and your subordinates could potentially face up to 20 years in prison for any misleading actions that help an alien to avoid removal proceedings.
+You and your subordinates would also potentially face the same risk for taking actions that prevent federal authorities from getting information about aliens' immigration violations or their failure to abide by conditions for release pending immigration proceedings.